Brain cell: Glia

 Glial cells are the supporting cells of the neurons.
 The three types of glial cells are astrocytes, oligodendrocytes, and ependymal cells, known collectively as macroglia, and the smaller scavenger cells known as microglia.
 Glial stem cells are found in all parts of the adult brain.
 Glial cells greatly outnumber neurons and apart from their supporting role to neurons, glia – astrocytes in particular have been acknowledged as being able to communicate with neurons involving a signalling process similar to neurotransmission called gliotransmission.
 They cannot produce an action potential as generated by a neuron but in their large numbers they can produce chemicals expressing excitability that exert an influence on neural circuitry.
 The star-like shape of the astrocyte allows contact with a great many synapses.

+Microglia account for about around 5–10% of cells found within the brain.